All Saints News Sheet

 Children and Youth

 Working with Children and Young People is a daunting task, the noise, the energy, the chaos.
 But it is also one of the most rewarding and fulfilling roles there is within the life of the a church.
 We are at a point within the life of All Saints that we need more volunteers to help with our youth and children’s work.
 If you can make juice, or can play games, or can lead a discussion group, or can make crafts I would love to meet you.
 Can you contact Michael Anderson at email@example.com or on my mobile 0793362963 or talk to him during coffee downstairs.

-The Flower Rota for the Winter is on the board at the back of church.
+The Flower Rota for the Summer is on the board at the back of church.
 Please sign up if you would like to help with this creative ministry or contact Katie Shaw for more information.

 ASIS is a Swiss humanitarian and Integration association in collaboration with the ebereijere foundation www.ebereijerefoundation.com in Nigeria.
 Doris Gomwalk, the founder and President, is currently seeking clothes (ages 3 to 12), English children’s books, teaching aids and donations for orphanages and the less privileged children and babies for a most worthwhile project in Nigeria.
 If you are able to help, please contact Doris firstname.lastname@example.org or Sandra Darra (email@example.com).